MikeAustin71/pathfileopsgo/pathfileops/v2/README.md

 ## License
 Copyright 2019 Mike Rapp.
 All rights reserved.

-Use of this source code is governed by the
-MIT-style license which can be found in the
+Use of this source code is governed by the (open-source) MIT-style license which can be found in the LICENSE file found in this directory.
-LICENSE file.

-Hint: This is an open-source project.

 ## Comments And Questions